FluentValidation/FluentValidation/docs/aspnet.md

 });
 ```

-Note that this setting is ignored when `ImplicitlyValidateChildProperties` is true.
+Note that this setting is ignored when `ImplicitlyValidateChildProperties` is `true`.

 ### Clientside Validation